Blog Categories +

-I just announced the pre-order of my soon to be released book, Clean Mama’s Guide to a Healthy Home (make sure you pre-order (it’s at its lowest price ever on Amazon right now!) to get in on the incredible bonuses coming soon).
-I am so excited to share it with you.
-Through the book I guide you through my findings about what is in our homes and our daily-use products.
+Through my latest book, Clean Mama’s Guide to a Healthy Home I guide you through my findings about what is in our homes and our daily-use products.
 If you’ve followed along on Clean Mama you know that I am all about natural products that are truly safe for your family.

 Along the way I have recommended products that I believed to be 100% safe that actually weren’t.
 I corrected those inconsistencies and started making my own DIY cleaners as a result.
 You can see my DIY cleaning recipes here on the blog.
 I wrote a whole book on DIY cleaners back in 2014 here and a book on my cleaning routine complete with simple and safe DIY recipes – Simply Clean, 2017.
 I’m really excited to share some Healthy Home Swaps with you.
 This is a series intended to test out known safe products and simply share my findings and opinions with you, hopefully making a swap a little bit easier.
 I’ll continue to test out products with the hope that you’ll consider swapping out your everyday product for a safe alternative.